Medically Reviewed By: Aaron Horn, LMFT, MA

 - Industrial Organizational Psychology: Industrial organizational psychology is focused on the impact of industry and organizations on human behavior, and vice versa.
 Industrial organizational psychology takes into account how different factors in work situations can affect the decisions and behaviors of the individuals and the collective group.
 Industrial organizational psychology often focuses on the workplace, and seeks to provide insight as to how and why employees behave in certain ways when presented with different workplace conditions.
 Furthermore, industrial organizational psychology helps employers and businesses to create workplaces that are more beneficial to their employees’ mental well-being.
 Industrial organizational psychology can also provide solutions for employees who are struggling with work-life balance or who face a hostile working environment.
 The main goal of industrial organizational psychology is to identify the processes by which individuals and groups arrive at industrial organizational psychology related decisions.
 Furthermore, industrial organizational psychology focuses on the shared intelligence, or the overall intelligence that comes out of collaboration between many team members, and how this shared intelligence contributes to decision making, from the individual to the institutional level.
 American psychologist Anita Wooley is the forefront researcher when it comes to industrial organizational psychology.

-- Social Psychology: Social psychology looks specifically at how individuals’ behavior and personalities contribute to social interaction and society as a whole.
+- Social Psychology: Social psychology looks specifically at how individuals’ behavior and personality traits contribute to social interaction and society as a whole.
 Social psychology also focuses on how societal factors, such as pressure or expectation from the social environment, impacts an individual’s behavior and mental processes.
 Many psychologists in the field of social psychology hold that a person’s behavior and mental processes are a result of social interaction and experiences in a social setting, rather than a predetermined part of a person’s personality.
 So, social psychology relies heavily on the culture and social environment in which a person lives in order to analyze a person’s behavior, feelings, and thinking.
 So, social psychology prefers to look at the wider picture: instead of looking at just the individual seeking treatment, social psychology looks at the wider social environment where that person lives.

 - Sports Psychology: Sports psychology looks specifically at athletes and the role of sports in their decision making processes.
 It also provides specialists who can work with and talk with athletes about the sports related stressors and factors that contribute to their psychological health.
 Some of the findings in the field of sports psychology have been shown to be transferable to psychological issues related to other high-stress work environments and high-stakes jobs.

 These specific areas of psychology are recognized by the American Psychological Association, which also notes that the field of psychology, both in terms of research and career opportunities, is on the rise.
+Other emerging fields in psychological science include;

 What is the difference between a psychiatrist and a psychologist?